Brightspace/react-outcomes-error-alert/README.md

 2. Server Error: This error is for when a fatal error has occured such as a 400 is returned from an API.
 Within this error is the ability to reload the page.

 ![screenshot of loading component](/examples/fatal-error.png?raw=true)

+3. Custom Error: For any other kind of error message, this option will show a provided localized message.

 ## Installation